Perth Wildcats: The Wildcats in Perth

 The Wildcats are the city's only major professional basketball team and are one of Western Australia's major summer sport teams, along with the Perth Scorchers (cricket, Big Bash League), Western Warriors (cricket, Sheffield Shield), and Perth Glory (soccer, A-League).
 The public support for the Wildcats has been deemed remarkable, particularly the way fans have bought into the brand to create the "Red Army".
 The Wildcats' sturdy culture has long been built on a history of winning.
 In 2009, after being on the brink of bankruptcy, owner Jack Bendat and managing director Nick Marvin transformed the franchise, focusing on being family-friendly and engaging with children in Western Australia.
 Instead of doing 20 school visits per year, the Wildcats started doing 100.
 This increased to 200 school visits in 2010, and the year after it rose again to 220.
 As of 2019, the players had a 350-hour community engagement obligation, 200 hours above what the collective bargaining agreement requires.
 The pair introduced a zero-tolerance swearing policy and instructed players to always make eye contact and acknowledge supporters, with the philosophy being: the more engaged the Wildcats were with the West Australian community, the more fans they accumulated.
 As a result, they are the most successful franchise in NBL history during the 2010s.
 Marvin departed the club in 2017 while Bendat sold the club in 2021.

-The Wildcats have consistently enjoyed large home crowds since moving into Perth Arena in 2012.
-In January 2017, the Wildcats became the first NBL franchise to break the 10,000-member barrier.
-As a result of their large fan base, the Wildcats have set numerous record sell-out crowds at Perth Arena.
-A record crowd of 13,559 watched the Adelaide 36ers knock off the Wildcats 106–102 on 16 January 2015; that was later bested on 14 January 2017 when 13,611 people watched the Wildcats once again lose to the 36ers, this time by a margin of 95–84.
-A capacity crowd of 13,611 later attended Game 3 of the 2017 Grand Final series on 5 March 2017, matching the Wildcats' highest-attendance record.
-A capacity crowd of 13,611 attended the Wildcats vs Melbourne United match on 12 January 2018, marking the seventh time topping 13,000 at Perth Arena in 2017–18.
-The Wildcats went on to record the highest ever attendance for a team during an NBL season with 183,689 fans attending their home games during the 2017–18 regular season.
-A new official capacity crowd record of 13,615 attended the Wildcats vs Tasmania JackJumpers match on 19 December 2021.
+Since moving to Perth Arena in 2012, the Wildcats have consistently drawn some of the NBL's largest home crowds.
+They surpassed 10,000 members for the first time in 2017, and have repeatedly hit or exceeded the arena's 13,000-plus capacity.
+Notable attendance milestones include: